 Feed him some homemade bone broth several times a day for a couple of days.
 Then slowly introduce his solid food again.
 Learn more about bone broth and how to make it properly here.

-Yes, carrots!
-Once your dog is well enough to start eating some solid food again, get three good sized carrots.
-Brush them well, or peel them.
-Cut them up and put them in your blender with 1/2 cup of pure water, 1 tablespoon of coconut oil, and whizz the heck out of them on high, so that they are pureed very well.
+Prepare three good sized raw carrots by brushing them well, or peeling them.
+Cut the carrots up and put them in your blender with 1/2 cup of pure water, 1 tablespoon of coconut oil, and whizz the heck out of them on high, so that they are pureed very well.
 Carrots are high in Vitamin A which is a fat soluable vitamin.
 That's why you need the coconut oil.
 It is delicious.
 Your dog will love it.

 Blending on high, will break down the hard cellulose fiber, so that your dog will be able to absorb the nutrients in the carrots.
 I think we all know that if you give a dog pieces of carrot, they will simply come out the other end almost the same way they went in.
 This is not good, especially when trying to get over diarrhea.